-This question helps identify candidates with great potential, even if they haven’t spent much time learning about the organization, but still show great potential.
-Now it’s time to understand what they know about the call center industry as a whole.
+This question helps identify candidates with great potential, even if they haven’t spent much time researching the company.
+Now it’s time to understand what they know about the contact center industry as a whole.
 It also gives you a chance to see what ideas they will put forward to make your contact center successful.

 8. Tell me about a time when you had to handle an unreasonable or angry customer

 Every agent has experienced a negative phone call with a customer.
-How it was handled and what they learned is essential to career growth.
+How they handled it and what they learned is essential to career growth.

 If they have any experience working with customers whatsoever, they will have a story to tell for this one.
 It’s important to see what kind of story they choose to share and how they handle tough customer questions.

-Ideally, they’ll explain how they were the hero in an otherwise terrible customer interaction.
+Ideally, they’ll explain how they were the hero in terrible customer interaction.
 You want to hear that they could remain calm and go out of their way to make the customer happy even if they weren’t pleasant to work with.
-Ideally, their manager was thrilled with the outcome.
+Ideally, their manager was thrilled with the outcome too.

-9. What procedure do you follow when you’re contacted by a customer?
+9. What procedure do you follow when a customer contacts you?

-This will vary slightly depending on your contact center and industry, but any confident agent will be able to give you a rough outline of how to resolve common questions and problems.
+The appropriate answer to this will vary depending on your contact center and industry.
+Still, any confident agent will be able to give you a rough outline of how to resolve common questions and problems.
 It should sound something like this:

 - Greet the customer and introduce yourself.